Live in Wadsworth

 WADSWORTH CITY SCHOOLS

-My name is Andy Hill and I am in my second year serving as Superintendent of the Wadsworth City School District.
+My name is Andy Hill and I am in my tenth year serving as Superintendent of the Wadsworth City School District.
 I began my teaching career at Rosary Cathedral Elementary School in Toledo, teaching a variety of subjects to seventh and eighth grade students.
 After two years of teaching, I became Principal of Rosary Cathedral, serving in that capacity for three years.
 I then had the opportunity to become Principal of St. Francis de Sales High School in Toledo, a position I held for three years prior to moving back to northeast Ohio with my wife and children to be closer to our family.
 I was the Principal at Crestwood Middle School for three years.

 Most recently, I was Superintendent of the Waterloo Local School District for three years.
 I hold Bachelor of Science and Master of Education degrees from the University of Toledo and a Doctorate in Educational Leadership, Management and Policy from Seton Hall University in South Orange, NJ.

 My wife Dawn, whom I met at the University of Toledo, is also a teacher.
 We have two young children, Livia and Ajay.
-We recently moved to Wadsworth and look forward to raising our children in this great community.

 I am excited to have the opportunity to work with you and your children.
 I consider myself very fortunate to have the chance to be part of this community and I look forward to collaborating with you, our faculty/staff, students and Board of Education to make our schools the best they can be.
 Please feel free to contact me at 330-335-1301 or at wadc_ahill@wadsworthschools.org if you would like to discuss our school district, either by phone or by setting up a meeting.